Logo

 In 2001, Paul Simon was honored as MusiCares Person of the Year.

-In 2005, Paul Simon was saluted as a BMI Icon at the 53rd Annual BMI Pop Awards.
+In 2005, Paul Simon was honored at the 53rd Annual BMI Pop Awards.

 In 2007, Paul Simon received the first annual Library of Congress Gershwin Prize for Popular Song.

-When Paul Simon moved to England in 1964, he met Kathleen Mary "Kathy" Chitty was born on 1947 and on April 12 at the first English folk club he played, the Railway Inn Folk Club in Brentwood, Essex.
+When Paul Simon moved to England in 1964, he met Kathleen Mary "Kathy" Chitty at the first English folk club he played, the Railway Inn Folk Club in Brentwood, Essex, where Chitty worked part-time selling tickets.

 Paul Simon was 16 and he was 22 when they began a relationship.

-Kathy returned to England on her own, with Paul Simon returning to her some weeks later.
+Kathy returned to England and Paul Simon followed some weeks later.

-Paul Simon is mentioned by name in at least two of his songs: "Kathy's Song" and "America".
+Paul Simon is mentioned by name in at least two of Simon's songs: "Kathy's Song" and "America".

 Paul Simon is referred to in "Homeward Bound" and "The Late Great Johnny Ace".